prashanthb-ai/usr/tmp/nns.md

 linear regressions (i.e predictions of such a network would lie on/around a plane, hyper-plane or line).
 Real world phenomenon usually model non-linear functions, which require non-linear Activations.
-    - Relu: hidden layers.
+    - `Relu`: hidden layers.
 0 for x < 0, x for x >= 0
-    - Sigmoid: o/p in the range of 0 and 1.
+    - `Sigmoid`: o/p in the range of 0 and 1.
 Probabilities.
-    - Softmax: typically the o/p layer of classification networks.
+    - `Softmax`: typically the o/p layer of classification networks.
 N probability classes.
 Sum of all classes = 1.
 * Bias: A shift applied to the activation function graph.
 Bias and Activation allow the network to search through the solution space.